student walking TU Dublin

 BIOL 9231

-Nov Provide detailed knowledge of current practice and future trends in Cellular Pathology and Clinical Cytology.
-Recent developments in the National Cancer Strategy, Cancer Screening programmes, and cancer biomarkers will be re-viewed.
+Nov Provides detailed knowledge of current practice and future trends in Cellular Pathology.
+Recent developments in the National Cancer Strategy, Cancer Screening programmes, and novel diagnostic, prognostic and therapeutic cancer biomarkers will be reviewed.

 Clinical Chemistry Micro-credential Delivery Module is designed to: